-Cockroaches are an outstanding success story in nature!
-With over 3,500 species worldwide and 70 found in the United States, Cockroaches are the most common insect found inside homes.
-Over the last 350 million years they have survived many changing environments and are one of the most adaptable and successful insects to ever inhabit the earth.
+With over 4,500 species worldwide and 70 found in the United States, cockroaches are the most common insect found inside homes.
+Over the last 350 million years, they have survived many changing environments and are one of the most adaptable and successful insects to ever inhabit the earth.